-Various members of our team have worked hard to bring the storytelling event Pecha Kucha to life in Kalamazoo since 2017, in partnership with Intersect Studio and Rhino Media.Upcoming Events
+Many members of our team have worked hard to bring the storytelling event Pecha Kucha to life in Kalamazoo since 2017, in partnership with Intersect Studio and Rhino Media.Upcoming events ➜

-As a small business, using our resources to support and grow Southwest Michigan’s local creative and entrepreneurial scene is near to our hearts.
+As a small business ourself, using our resources to support and grow Southwest Michigan’s local creative and entrepreneurial scene is near to our heart.
 Over the years, we’ve been involved with such initiatives as MIX Southwest Michigan, Startup Grind, and WMU’s Starting Gate to foster entrepreneurship in our community.

 Supporting our community during COVID-19

-When Kalamazoo families were affected by the COVID-19 pandemic, we asked ourselves “what can we do to help?”
-We acted quickly to deliver tangible support to our community by creating a website to connect people to donation and volunteer opportunities at food pantries and support centers like Kalamazoo Loaves and Fishes.
-We also put our digital learning talents to work by creating a free informational PPE course to promote safe face covering and hand washing techniques.
+When Kalamazoo families were impacted by the COVID-19 pandemic, we asked ourselves, what can we do to help?
+We acted quickly to deliver tangible support to our community by creating a website to connect people to donation and volunteer opportunities at food pantries and support centers, like Kalamazoo Loaves & Fishes.
+We also put our digital learning talents to work by creating a free informational PPE course to promote safe face-covering and handwashing techniques.

 Chicago Loot Drop

-Chicago Loot Drop seeks to develop an inclusive gamer community and share their love of games within the city of Chicago.
-Additionally, the volunteer events enable them to raise funds and donate toys and games to a variety of causes.
+Chicago Loot Drop seeks to develop an inclusive gamer community and share their love of games throughout the city of Chicago.
+Additionally, their volunteer events enable them to raise funds and donate toys and games to communities across the city.
 We loved the work they were doing and wanted to support them, so we rebranded the organization to better reach the gaming community.

 Kalamazoo County Ready 4s (KC Ready 4s)